Fall webworm: Distribution

 The moth is native to North America, ranging from Canada to Mexico and has been introduced into other continents.
 Introduced to what was formerly Yugoslavia in the 1940s (firstly recorded in 1949), it now has occupied probably its entire range in Europe from France to the Caspian Sea in the east as well as penetrated into Central Asia: Turkmenistan (from 1990 to 1993), Uzbekistan (Fergana valley from 1996 to 1997), Kyrgyzstan, and southeastern Kazakhstan.
 It was also introduced into Japan in 1945 and has adjusted its number of generations per year since its arrival.
 It spread into China, southern Mongolia, Korea and southern Primorsky Krai of Russia so that now it is considered holarctic in distribution.

 Life cycle

 One generation per year emerges in the northern part of North America, with larvae appearing in late summer through early fall.
 South of an approximate latitude of 40°N there are two or more generations annually, with webs appearing progressively earlier further south.
-The second generation is most damaging in southeast Pennsylvania and Delaware and emerges between 791-1540 growing degree-days.
+The second generation is most damaging in southeast Pennsylvania and Delaware and emerges between 791 and 1540 growing degree-days.